nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

    - You will almost certainly not have enough G to acquire all 25 Gold Ore; this is expected.
 You will acquire the remainder on subsequent days.
 4. Upgrade your Pickaxe to the Copper Pickaxe for 2,000g.
 5. Travel to Pierre's General Store.

-### Pelican Town

-1. Purchase the following:
+6. Purchase the following:
    - One Bean Starter
    - One [Potato Seed](https://stardewvalleywiki.com/Potato_Seeds) if you did not get one from a Mixed Seed
    - [Kale Seeds](https://stardewvalleywiki.com/Kale_Seeds) with the remainder of your G (you must purchase at least the calculated minimum)
      - In rare cases, you will have far more G on this day than you should spend on Kale Seeds (e.g., if you sold a [Treasure Chest](https://stardewvalleywiki.com/Treasure_Chest) that you acquired from a fishing chest).
 In these cases, use your judgment about how many Kale Seeds are reasonable to plant and water.
-Be sure to account for the extra seeds in your crop planner.
+Be sure to account for the extra Seeds in your crop planner.
-2. Travel to The Farm.
+7. Travel to The Farm.

 ### The Farm (2)

-1. Hoe, plant the Seeds you purchased, and water crops.
-2. Deposit your entire inventory into the Chest.
+1. Deposit your entire inventory into the Chest.
 Withdraw the following:
+   - Hoe
+   - Purchased Seeds
+   - Watering Can
+2. Till, plant, and water crops
+3. Deposit your entire inventory into the Chest.
+Withdraw the following:
    - Fiberglass Rod
    - Furnace
    - Iron Ore
    - Gold Ore
    - Coal
    - Chubs
-3. Travel to The Mountain fishing spot.
+4. Travel to The Mountain fishing spot.

 ### The Mountain